flow-build/operations-desk/README.md

-# Getting Started with Create React App
+# Flowbuild's Operation Desk

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project offers a web interface to view and submit tasks from flowBuild workflows.

 ## Available Scripts